hkim42/urban-bassoon/README.md

 As someone who does not like wearing sunscreen, I want a trail with as much shades as possible.

 ## Minimum Viable Product
-urban-bassoon.html: main file for generating routes, each user needs to manually input personal Google Maps API key for now
+urban_bassoon.html: main file for viewing routes, no feature yet sample_configuration.js: define user arguments here such as API key and starting point sample_get_pollen_data.py: use this script to get pollen data, API seems broken from the Google side